Benefits Eligibility

 Employees with a hire date on or before December 1, 2025

 Your eligibility is determined by your average hours over an evaluation period.
-You will be eligible for the Full Benefits Plan if you average 20 or more hours per week over the course of a 12-month evaluation period.
+For eligiblity for the 2026 benefit plan year, which runs from January to December, eligibility is determined if you average 20 or more hours per week over the course of a 12-month evaluation period.
 Once eligible, you will receive coverage for 12 months.

 Your hours are evaluated every year so that hours worked during busier times are included in your evaluation period.
 This helps minimize the seasonal impact of hours on your benefits eligibility.
 If you average 20 hours or more per week each year during the evaluation period, you will be eligible for 12 months of Full Benefits.
 If you average below 20 hours per week when your evaluation period ends, you have the choice to enroll in the REI Options Plan or enroll in coverage through the marketplace.